 The former chairperson of the Federal Deposit Insurance Corporation (FDIC), which is an agency that manages stability and confidence in country’s financial sector, Sheila Bair, had this to say with regard to any regulations being made:

-, who is currently working as an independent advisor to and director of many crypto- and blockchain-based initiatives, has said that Bitcoin should not be banned just because it has “no readily-apparent intrinsic worth”, the latter being a sentiment expressed by many experts in the financial industry.
+In addition, Bair, who is currently working as an independent advisor to and director of many crypto- and blockchain-based initiatives, has said that Bitcoin should not be banned just because it has “no readily-apparent intrinsic worth”, the latter being a sentiment expressed by many experts in the financial industry.

 However, other experts believe that traditional fiat currencies essentially have no intrinsic value either.
 In fact, Bair is of the opinion that the development of these currencies depended “more on psychology than physical attributes”.
 She explained:

-that followed suit were created with transparency in mind.
+Bitcoin and all of the cryptocurrencies that followed suit were created with transparency in mind.
 Their decentralized nature is a welcome reprieve from authority-controlled economies.
 To ensure this vision continues, Blair has implored that governments create a fair market, with no room for fraud and corruption.

 The digital revolution continues to breed new regulations.
-Russia has recently submitted their draft law on crypto regulations, which if successful, could be implemented as soon as March next year.
+Russia has recently submitted its draft law on crypto regulations, which if successful, could be implemented as soon as March next year.
 In a precursor perhaps of what’s to come, the legislation does not refer to crypto as any sort of currency.

 In addition to pushing regulations, Russia, as well as Israel and Dubai, will launch their own state-run digital currencies.
-As Bair begs for investor protection in new regulations, these state-operated virtual currencies seem to safeguard the governments of these countries as they try to centralize and control the freedom that cryptocurrencies offer to the masses
+As Bair begs for investor protection in new regulations, these state-operated virtual currencies seem to safeguard the governments of these countries as they try to centralize and control the freedom that cryptocurrencies offer to the masses.